Tribal Opioid Response Grants

 Tiffany.Gray@samhsa.hhs.gov

-Tribal Opioid Response Grants (Short Title: TOR) provide funding to address the opioid crisis in tribal communities by increasing access to culturally appropriate and evidence-based treatment, including medication-assisted treatment.
-Funds may also be used to address stimulant misuse and use disorders, including cocaine and methamphetamine.
+Tribal Opioid Response Grants (Short Title: TOR) provide funding to address the overdose crisis in Tribal communities by increasing access to FDA-approved medications for the treatment of opioid use disorder (MOUD), and supporting the continuum of prevention, treatment, and recovery support services for opioid use disorder (OUD) and co-occurring substance use disorders, and stimulant misuse and use disorders, including those involving cocaine and methamphetamine.

-Eligible applicants are tribes, tribal organizations, urban Indian organizations, and consortia of tribes and tribal organizations.
+Eligible applicants are Tribes, tribal organizations, Urban Indian Organizations, and consortia of Tribes and tribal organizations.

 Award amount: Funding will be awarded

-non-competitively based on the distribution in Appendix K
+based on the distribution described in

-application instructions.
+Appendix B of the application instructions.

-Project period: Up to 2 years
+Project period: Up to 5 years

-Estimated number of awards: 150
+Estimated number of awards: 19

 Links to the full announcement, application instructions, and the online application process are available through grants.gov.